Rigidity of the saddle connection complex: Detecting triangles

 Assume $\tau = \{a_1, a_2, a_3\}$ bounds a triangle on $(S,q)$ that neither satisfies the First Triangle Test nor the Bigon Test.
 Condition (T4) is an immediate consequence of \cref{prop:extension}.

 To verify Condition (T3), suppose $\tau'\in\A(S,q)$ is a $2$--simplex sharing at least two vertices with $\tau$.
 If $\tau'$ satisfies the First Triangle Test or the Bigon Test, it must bound a triangle.
-By \cref{two_tri}, $\tau$ must also satisfy the First Triangle Test or the Bigon Test, contradiction.
+Then by \cref{two_tri}, $\tau$ must also satisfy the First Triangle Test or the Bigon Test which is a contradiction.